-The Recovery Branch will expand operations during the response phase and will likely continue well into the recovery phase.
-The Recovery Branch is responsible for coordinating and overseeing rapid impact and damage assessments, disaster housing, State and Federal disaster assistance programs, and business and industry activities.
+The Recovery Branch will escalate operations during the preparedness and response phases which will likely continue well into the recovery phase.
+The Recovery Branch is responsible for coordinating and overseeing rapid impact and damage assessments, disaster housing, and business and industry activities.
 The responsibility to prioritize, delegate and set in motion recovery initiatives and implement them also belongs to this Branch.
+The Recovery Branch also is responsible for the preparation and execution of the following programs as they become available within the County: